What To Do When Car Insurance Denies A Claim (2025)

 - Footage from dash cams or traffic cameras

 The more high-quality evidence you have, the harder it will be for your insurance company to deny your claim.
-If need be, an attorney can help you gather the right evidence.
+If need be, a personal injury attorney can help you gather the right evidence.

 The Insurer Believes the Claim Is Fraudulent